neel-kumar-v/Pathfinding-Algorithm-Visualiser/README.md

 # Pathfinding Algorithm Visualiser

-An extension of Tech With Tim's A* pathfinding visualiser
+An extension of @techwithtim Tech With Tim's A* pathfinding visualiser
 ## How To Use

 ### Making the 'Maze'